sorinbadea/statemachine/readme.txt

 for the moment the supported method signature is int some_method(void);

-For usage see ithe file main.cpp, in this case the test1, test2, test3 methods are called in this order: even if one of the above methods blocks the machine does not.
+For usage see the file main.cpp, in this case the test1, test2, test3 methods are called in this order.
+Even if one of the above methods blocks the machine does not.